How to Build a Wedding Photography Camera Kit

 Memory Cards

 Extra memory cards are a real boon too, not just if you out of space, but also to shoot a backup as you go, if your camera lets you have more than one card in at a time (SD + CF for example) then try to make good use of that.
-Make sure those cards can handle the speed and specs of the camera, you don’t want to miss important shots because you’re for a slow card to write.
+Make sure those cards can handle the speed and specs of the camera, you don’t want to miss important shots because you’re waiting for a slow card to write.

 Lenses